sotrh/learn-wgpu/docs/beginner/tutorial1-window/README.md

 - See also [gfx-portability](https://github.com/gfx-rs/portability).

 ## The code
 There's not much going on here yet, so I'm just going to post the code in full.
-Just paste this into you're `main.rs` or equivalent.
+Just paste this into your `main.rs` or equivalent.

 ```rust
 use winit::{